canonical/jenkins-k8s-operator/docs/how-to/integrate-with-iam.md

 # How to integrate with IAM

 This charm supports integration with the [IAM bundle](https://charmhub.io/iam) via [Oathkeeper](https://charmhub.io/oathkeeper), adding an authentication layer that will front the Jenkins applications.
-When enabled, the [reverse-proxy-auth-plugin](https://plugins.jenkins.io/reverse-proxy-auth-plugin/) will be installed and configured, blocking unaothorised access to Jenkins.
+When enabled, the [reverse-proxy-auth-plugin](https://plugins.jenkins.io/reverse-proxy-auth-plugin/) will be installed and configured, blocking unauthorised access to Jenkins.

 The steps to enable this mechanism are described below.